Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 Ash’s Bulbasaur forced itself to stop evolving in the series as it refused to become Ivysaur.

-In Ireland, the Automobile Association or AA, warned users whether “catching a Bulbasaur is worth a potential court appearance and a fine of up to €1,000.”
-This was to discourage the growing usage of players using the Pokémon Go app whilst driving.
+In Ireland, the Automobile Association (AA) warned users that “catching a Bulbasaur is worth a potential court appearance and a fine of up to €1,000.”
+This was to discourage the growing use of the Pokémon Go app while driving.

 So there we have it, from the dimensions of the creature to its animated importance!